Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Preliminaries

 There are three key aspects to consider when building a GenMP system that targets an AML: (i) ensuring syntactic and semantic correctness; (ii) LLM awareness of AML grammar constructs; and (iii) the use of appropriate mathematical modelling patterns.

-\paragraph{PyOPL} A popular AML is the Optimisation Programming Language (OPL), which was introduced over 25 years ago \cite{Van_Hentenryck1999-zt} to simplify the formulation and solution of optimisation problems.
+{\bf PyOPL.} A popular AML is the Optimisation Programming Language (OPL), which was introduced over 25 years ago \cite{Van_Hentenryck1999-zt} to simplify the formulation and solution of optimisation problems.
 To support this study, we developed PyOPL, a Python library for parsing OPL-like models.
 PyOPL focuses on the core algebra of mathematical programming in OPL --- typed declarations, indexed structures, tuple types, sums/forall, basic functions and aggregates --- and adds syntax/semantic checks (e.g. typed set validation, index typing, array shape checks) so that models either compile cleanly to \texttt{gurobipy} \cite{gurobi} or \texttt{scipy} (HiGHS) \cite{Huangfu2018-jc}, or produce {\em actionable diagnostics}.
 Error messages produced by the PyOPL compiler are specific and informative, this means the LLMs can take full advantage of them while revising a model that fails to compile.
-There are over 170 different types of compilation errors implemented in PyOPL, each providing a specific message describing the nature of the issue that led to the error and {\em how the error can be resolved} --- in TA-B we provide examples of these error messages.
-To keep our discussion focused, in this work we do not discuss development and architecture of PyOPL.
+There are over 170 different types of compilation errors implemented in PyOPL, each providing a specific message describing the nature of the issue that led to the error and {\em how the error can be resolved}.
+In Table \ref{tab:industryor_errors}, we provide examples of compiler error messages observed while solving problems from the ChallengeOR benchmark.

+PyOPL source code and a table mapping all syntax errors emitted by PyOPL can be found in our supplementary material (SM).